tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] Update PyScripter project template to use project directory as parameter for debug actions, and use relative paths for filenames.

-* [FIX] Fix bad package version comparison.
-Return True when comparing 1.2-1 to 1.2.1-3 (note: this is not homogeneous with the Version() class behaviour.
+* [FIX] incorrect package version comparison.
+Return True when comparing 1.2-1 to 1.2.1-3 (note: this is not homogeneous with the Version() class behavior.
   todo: merge both);

 * [FIX] waptsetup: register and update must be launched with elevated